J. Harvie Wilkinson III: Early and family life

-Wilkinson and his wife have two children.
-His daughter Porter Wilkinson also clerked for the United States Supreme Court, serving in the chambers of Chief Justice John Roberts in 2007–2008.
+Wilkinson and his wife, Lossie, have two children.
+Their daughter Porter Wilkinson also clerked for the United States Supreme Court, serving in the chambers of Chief Justice John Roberts in 2007–2008.
+She is married to prominent appellate attorney Jeff Wall.

-Early legal, teaching and writing career
+Early legal, teaching, and writing career

-From 1972 to 1973, Wilkinson served as a law clerk to newly confirmed Justice Powell, long a family friend.
-Following his clerkship, Wilkinson declined joining a large law firm.
-Instead, he returned to Charlottesville and joined the University of Virginia School of Law faculty, where he taught as an associate professor for five years.
+After graduation from law school, Wilkinson served as a law clerk to newly confirmed U.S. Supreme Court justice Lewis F. Powell Jr., a longtime family friend, from 1972 to 1973.
+After his clerkship, Wilkinson declined joining a large law firm.
+Instead, he returned to Charlottesville and became a professor of law at the University of Virginia, where he taught as an associate professor for five years.
 Wilkinson also wrote and published his second book, about his clerkship with Justice Powell: Serving Justice: A Supreme Court Clerk's View (1974).

-Wilkinson also spent three years (1978–1981) working for Norfolk's The Virginian-Pilot, including as editorial page editor.
+Wilkinson spent three years (1978–1981) working for Norfolk's The Virginian-Pilot, including as editorial page editor.
 He later credited this with broadening his practical experience of both government at many levels, and with people in all walks of life, as well as helping his time management skills.
 In 1979, Wilkinson published his third book, From Brown to Bakke.
 In 1982, Wilkinson resumed his legal career, joining the Civil Rights Division of the U.S. Department of Justice, eventually becoming deputy assistant attorney general.
+He returned to teaching at the University of Virginia School of Law in 1983.